EGI-Federation/eosc-data-transfer/README.md

 [European Open Science Cloud](https://eosc-portal.eu) (EOSC) to give European researchers access to a wide web of [FAIR data](https://en.wikipedia.org/wiki/FAIR_data) and science-related services.
-The [EOSC Beyond](https://www.eosc-beyond.eu) project continues this development to deliver the next generation of EOSC node core services.
+The [EOSC Beyond](https://www.eosc-beyond.eu) project continues this development to deliver the next generation of EOSC core services.

 This project builds a generic data transfer service that can be used in EOSC nodes to transfer large amounts of data to cloud storage, by just indicating